-These maps are scanned from a personal collections built up by Richard Fairhurst, Mike Cakder, Nick Burch and Andrew Rowbottom (plus the odd map from other contributors).
-They are the result of several years' scavenging in second-hand bookshops!
-Some are canvas, some folded paper, some flat; some are the of the new ones are Seventh Edition, most are New Popular Edition proper, but a few are War Office editions, or Scottish Popular Edition.
+These maps are scanned from a personal collection built up by Richard Fairhurst, the result of several years' scavenging in second-hand bookshops!
+Some are canvas, some folded paper, some flat; some are the New Popular Edition proper, but a few are War Office editions.
 These are scans of real, used documents, not a pristine 'for the record' collection.

 Please note that this was designed as the licence for the scans that the tiles have been derived from.
 It needs rewording to exactly match what you would want to do with the tiles.
 As the tile were derived from the maps, they are covered by the same licence.